-To identify the out-of-service transformers that contribute most to the risk of customer impact resulting from load shift on transformers, feeder sections, secondary mains, and other out-of-service transformers and feeders.
+The goal is to identify the out-of-service transformers that contribute the most to the risk of customer impact resulting from a load shift on transformers, feeder sections, secondary mains, and other out-of-service transformers and feeders.

 B. Operations